BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

 Example 1
 .........

-The first example makes use of default parameters (used in the AdaptivePELE paper).
+The first example makes use of default parameters (used in the AdaptivePELE paper [APELE]_).

 ::